-Up to date, numerous technologies and developments have been raised in the field of tissue engineering to increase in favor of cell bioactivity inside the body.1 Of these modalities, cell microencapsulation has been rapidly expanded to immobilize cells with semi permeable membranes in a three-dimensional space for effective cell delivery into the target sites.2 field of tissue engineering.3 The simultaneous induction and maintenance of angiogenesis and vascularization toward administrated cell mass enable a high rate of cellular bioactivity.4 In a previous work conducted by our group, we found that encapsulation of human umbilical vein endothelial cells with alginate-gelatin microspheres led to the formation of vascular units in the muscular tissues.5 So, appropriate policies must be exploited to induce angiogenesis at a very short time post-cell transplantation.
-Based on the previous experiments, it has been demonstrated that mesenchymal stem cells (MSCs) and endothelial progenitor cells (EPCs) possess the capacity to induce angiogenesis in a juxtacrine and paracrine manner.6 In this regard, Li et al successfully examined the synchronous culture of MSCs and EPCs for
+Up to date, numerous technologies and developments have been raised in the field of tissue engineering to increase in favor of cell bioactivity inside the body.1 Of these modalities, cell microencapsulation has been rapidly expanded to immobilize cells with semi permeable membranes in a three-dimensional space for effective cell delivery into the target sites.

+Alginate, an anionic natural biopolysaccahride, is extensively used as a backbone for scaffolds and microspheres.
+However, cell attachment to scaffolds with the basis of alginate must be improved by the addition of extracellular matrix.
+Due to the potential of gelatin in providing specific motifs and the decrease of the anionic net charge of alginate, gelatin is commonly used in the field of tissue engineering.
+The simultaneous induction and maintenance of angiogenesis and vascularization toward administrated cell mass enable a high rate of cellular bioactivity.4 In a previous work conducted by our group, we found that encapsulation of human umbilical vein endothelial cells with alginate-gelatin microspheres led to the formation of vascular units in the muscular tissues.5 So, appropriate policies must be exploited to induce angiogenesis at a very short time post-cell transplantation.
+Based on the previous experiments, it has been demonstrated that mesenchymal stem cells (MSCs) and endothelial progenitor cells (EPCs) possess the capacity to induce angiogenesis in a juxtacrine and paracrine manner.
+In this regard, Li et al successfully examined the synchronous culture of MSCs and EPCs for